Using a Microsoft Azure VM as a DAG witness server

 The second site reference you've added to the configuration file will trigger Microsoft Azure to create a new tunnel.
-Import the updated file using the instructions in Import a Network Configuration File.
+Import the updated file using the instructions in Create a virtual network (classic) by using the Azure portal.
 After you complete the import, the virtual network dashboard will show the gateway connections to both of your local sites.

 Record the Azure gateway IP address and pre-shared keys